Yuppiechef/cqrs-server/doc/intro.md

 It should give you a `"Setup Complete"` message once it's done and ready to start taking commands.
 Go take a look at the `src/cqrs_server/module.clj` file and have a look.

 ## Playing around
-The `module.clj` should give you a feel for roughly how you wouldd add your own logic into the system:
+The `module.clj` should give you a feel for roughly how you would add your own logic into the system:
  - Define an aggregate schema for datomic
  - Install the command schema's
  - Implement `cqrs/process-command` for each command